ionos-cloud/ionosctl/docs/subcommands/Database-as-a-Service/mariadb/cluster/create.md

   -t, --timeout int               Timeout option for Request [seconds] (default 60)
-      --user string               The initial username (required) -v, --verbose                   Print step-by-step process when running command --version string            The MongoDB version of your cluster (required) (default "10.6") -w, --wait-for-request          Wait for the Request to be executed
+      --user string               The initial username (required) -v, --verbose                   Print step-by-step process when running command --version string            The MariaDB version of your cluster (required) (default "10.6") -w, --wait-for-request          Wait for the Request to be executed
 ```